wesuuu/wesuuu.github.io/about.md

 comments: false
 ---

 Hello peeps,

 I'm a person amazed by technology.
-It's fascinating we can find mathematical patterns and represent them using technology to achieve a particular purpose.
+It's fascinating we can find mathematical patterns and represent them using technology to achieve a particular engineering goal.
 This blog hopes to detail some of that fascination along with some practical tutorials and advice on accomplishing narrowly focused objectives.

-I plan on creating a post once every few months and I hope you find it helpful.
+I plan on updating this blog whenever I have some spare time!

 ##### contact info ✨